mikeries/node-global/README.md

   require: {...}
 ```

-Let's cover the most important of them in more details.
+Let's cover the most important of them in more detail.

 Note: Another name for `global` is `GLOBAL`.
 They are aliases.
 Also, `global.user` and `GLOBAL.user` are the same.